7 Gross Profit Margin Statistics For eCommerce Stores

 A typical ecommerce business should aim for net profit margins between 10% and 20%.
 This range indicates healthy financial performance after all costs are deducted from revenue.

 Some ecommerce sectors perform better than others.
-According to industry data, successful ecommerce companies aim for 20% or higher for sustainable long-term growth.
+Successful ecommerce companies often aim for 20% or higher for sustainable long-term growth.

 While averages vary by niche, a good operating profit margin sits between 10-20%, meaning the business earns 10-20 cents profit on each dollar of revenue.